tanyaeskon/konyukhova_cs410/apptbook/src/main/resources/edu/pdx/cs/joy/tk24/README.txt

   -README   Prints out this README and exits.
   -print    Prints the appointment that was added.
+  -textFile     Specifies a text file to read from or write to (must be followed by a filename)

 You can include one or both of these options.
 The order doesn’t matter.

+If the file specified with `-textFile` exists, appointments are loaded from it.
+If it does not exist, a new file is created after adding the current appointment.

 --------------------------------------------------
 Required arguments